 The route you take will shape the roles you’re able to work in, but there are crossover opportunities for both.
 Both medically and scientifically qualified pathologists provide expert advice to medical teams treating patients and are involved in organisational management and research.

 Before you train

 To start training to be a pathologist, you need to be accepted onto a course at medical school.
 Most medical schools require a minimum number of GSCEs (including maths and English), good grades in A-level sciences, including chemistry, and passes in the UKCAT or BMAT examinations.
 You can also enter later in your education, including via a bachelor’s degree.
 For more information, see the British Medical Association’s guide to applying for medical school.

 Training to be a consultant pathologist varies among the specialties, as each focuses on a different aspect of pathology and so needs different skills beyond the core proficiencies every pathologist needs.
 Each specialty has its own curriculum, which is delivered via local training programmes around the UK.
 A consultant pathologist will typically take the following path.

 - Medical school – five to six years: You’ll get the academic knowledge you need to practise medicine.
-When you complete medical school, you’ll have a doctorate in medicine.
+When you complete medical school, you’ll have a degree in medicine.

 - UK Foundation Training Programme – two years: As a graduate, you’ll gain experience in a series of placements in different specialties and healthcare settings.
 You’ll be supervised as you develop competence in basic clinic skills, the management of acutely ill patients and skills that are needed for all pathology careers.

 - Core training – two years: It is necessary for most doctors to complete a period of core training, usually in medicine, in order to enter pathology specialty training.
 It will prepare you to for practising medicine at a senior level and managing patients with acute and chronic medical problems.
 This is not required for histopathology and some other specialties.